charlpcronje/gpg-sdcs/README.md

 ---

-For this I would like to charge you $170.
+__For this I would like to charge you $170__

-Please let me know, I am going to eat lunch quickly, and then Ill be back to begin if it is fine with you.
+_Please let me know, I am going to eat lunch quickly, and then Ill be back to begin if it is fine with you._